lucassilvasoftware/bmi-calculator/README.md

 <p>Use this calculator to check your body mass index (BMI) and find out if you're a healthy weight. </p>

+## Why?

+This project is part of my personal portfolio, so, I'll be happy if you could provide me any feedback about the project, code, structure or anything that you can report that could make me a better developer!

+Email-me: 54152996+lucassilvasoftware@users.noreply.github.com

+Connect with me at [LinkedIn](https://www.linkedin.com/in/lucassilvasoftware/).

 ## Technologies Used:

 <table>